IBM-Bluemix-Docs/ComposeForScyllaDB/scylla-cqlsh.md

 ## Connecting Without Validating

 Validation is enabled by default, but you can connect to Scylla with TLS/SSL without validating the remote host.
-However, this is not recommended for production systems, .
-Validation is controlled by the environment variable `SSL_VALIDATE`, or by SSL settings in the cqlshrc file.
+However, this is not recommended for production systems.
+Validation is controlled by the environment variable `SSL_VALIDATE`, or by SSL settings in the `cqlshrc` file.
 Set `SSL_VALIDATE` to false (`export SSL_VALIDATE=false`) in your environment to disable validation.

-Alternatively, you can edit your cqlshrc file to disable validation.
+Alternatively, you can edit your `cqlshrc` file to disable validation.

 ```
 [ssl]